caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 # Part 1: What are the parts of our application?

 1. A web service for managing the recipe collection
-2. A way to browse recipes (e.g. list recipes by name)
+2. A way to browse recipes by name
-3. A page to display an individual recipe
+3. A page to display a recipe
-4. A web form to adding or edit our recipes
+4. A web form for adding or edit our recipes

 # Part 1: What is a recipe?

-- A unique identifier as a "key" (will become part of your URL's path)
+- A "key", the unique identifier of a recipe
 - A name
 - A list of ingredients and measures (CSV data)
-- A procedure describing the preparation process (free format text)
+- A procedure describing the preparation process (text)

 # Part 1: Strategy.

 1. Setting up our web service
-2. Mockup using HTML
+2. Mock up using HTML
 3. Wire up and test

 # Part 2: Setting up our web service